michaeledwards0/secure-ai-deployment-azure-/docs/03-openai-deployment.md

 *[Fill in after execution — describe your reasoning for the CMK key rotation policy, why specific content filter severities were chosen, and any tradeoffs between model deployment capacity and budget constraints.]*

 ### Controls Implemented
-- Azure AI services resource deployed with public network access disabled, reachable only via the Phase 2 private endpoint
+- Azure AI services resource deployed with public network access disabled, reachable only via a private endpoint deployed into the Phase 2 `snet-private-endpoints` subnet
 - System-assigned managed identity for Key Vault authentication
 - Customer-managed keys for encryption at rest, stored in a dedicated Key Vault using the RBAC permission model, with data-plane access scoped separately to the admin account (key management) and the AI service's managed identity (wrap/unwrap operations only)
 - Content filtering configured at the model deployment level
 - Azure RBAC role assignments connecting Phase 1's identity groups to real permissions on the AI resource
-- Private DNS zone group linking the private endpoint to the zone created in Phase 2
+- Private DNS zone groups created and linked to the spoke VNet, one per resource (`privatelink.vaultcore.azure.net` for Key Vault, `privatelink.cognitiveservices.azure.com` for Azure AI services)
+- A disposable, out-of-architecture scaffolding resource used solely to satisfy the Foundry Project workspace layer, deliberately excluded from CMK, private endpoints, and the project's security narrative — kept isolated in its own resource group with a scoped policy exemption, distinct from the actual protected workload

 ### RBAC Role Assignments